clicon/clixon/apps/restconf/README.md

 ways.
 The following uses a simple variant with one generic subscription channel (streams) and one publication channel (pub).

-The advantage with Nchan is the large eco-system of
+The advantage with Nchan is the large eco-system around Nginx and Nchan.

-Native mode and Nchan mode can co-exist?
+Native mode and Nchan mode can co-exist, but the publish URL of Nchan should be different from the streams URL of the native streams.

-Nchan mode does not use Clixon retention,
+Nchan mode does not use Clixon retention, since it uses its own replay mechanism.

 Download and install nchan, see (https://nchan.io/#install).

 Add the following to extend the Nginx configuration file with the following statements (example):
 ```
-        location ~ /streams/(\w+)$ {
+        location ~ /sub/(\w+)$ {
             nchan_subscriber;
             nchan_channel_id $1; #first capture of the location match
         }